orangain/ktast/README.md

 The parameter of the lambda is a [NodePath](https://orangain.github.io/ktast/latest/api/ast/ktast.ast/-node-path/index.html) object that has `node` and `parent` NodePath.
-There is a `tag` var on each node that can be used to store per-node state if desired.

 #### Modifying nodes

-This will change "Hello, World!" and "Hello, again!" to "Howdy, World!" and "Howdy, again":
+To modify the file, we can use the MutableVisitor.
+The following code will change "Hello, World!" and "Hello, again!" to "Howdy, World!" and "Howdy, again":

 ```kotlin
 import ktast.ast.MutableVisitor